amirlb/iterated-prisoner-dilemma/README.md

     super('My Custom Strategy');
   }

-  makeDecision(roundNumber, totalRounds, opponentName, globalHistory) {
+  async makeDecision(roundNumber, totalRounds, opponentName, globalHistory) {
     // Your decision-making logic here, using the globalHistory parameter
     // Return true to cooperate, false to defect
   }